Windcrest Animal Hospital

 Dr. Lisa Haviland

-Windcrest Animal Hospital is pleased to announce the addition of Lisa Haviland, DVM to our family!
-Dr. Haviland will be seeing cats, dogs, and exotics at our Windcrest location.
-She graduated from the College of Veterinary Medicine at the University of Minnesota.
+Lisa Haviland, DVM graduated from the College of Veterinary Medicine at the University of Minnesota.
+Dr. Haviland sees cats, dogs, and exotics at our Windcrest location.
 She has always loved working with animals of all species.
 Her love of birds blossomed at the local parrot sanctuary, where she volunteered for seven years.
 In the pursuit of a veterinary career she spent six months living in Kenya doing wildlife conservation, and throughout vet school worked at her local zoo.
-She shares her home with her cat Nianjema (aka Gem), rabbit Momo, many fish both freshwater and marine, and far too many orchids.
+She shares her home with her cat Nianjema (aka Gem), rabbit Momo, dog Toffee, many fish both freshwater and marine, several lizards and far too many orchids.
 In her free time she enjoys hiking, camping, drawing, knitting, and playing clarinet.

 Dr. Meryl Kern